Brodie Lee: Legacy

-The December 30 episode of AEW Dynamite, known as the "Brodie Lee Celebration of Life", featured matches and segments with fellow wrestlers honoring and paying tribute to Huber and his family.
+The December 30 episode of AEW Dynamite, which was a special episode titled "Brodie Lee Celebration of Life", featured matches and segments with fellow wrestlers honoring and paying tribute to Huber and his family.
 Every match on the card featured members of Huber's faction, The Dark Order.
 The memorial show began with the entire AEW roster onstage and commentator Jim Ross saying, "It's Wednesday and you know what that means", followed by a ten-bell salute.
 In the middle of the show, Huber's former long-time WWE tag team partner Erick Rowan, now under the name Erick Redbeard, made his AEW debut and held up a sign which said, "Goodbye for now, my brother.
 See you down the road."
-At the end of the show, Huber’s widow and son left his wrestling boots and a purple bandana in the middle of the ring.
+At the end of the show, Huber's widow and son left his wrestling boots and a purple bandana in the middle of the ring.
 As Huber was a former TNT Champion, AEW retired the red strap version of the title belt that had been used up to that point in honor of Huber, and presented the belt to Huber's son Brodie, with AEW President and CEO Tony Khan stating that Lee's son was "TNT Champion for life".
 Khan also regarded Huber as the greatest TNT Champion.
 A tribute video with "Ol' '55" by Tom Waits closed the show.
 Khan purchased the rights to the song in perpetuity, which he did "so the tribute will last forever".
 AEW has since adopted "it's Wednesday night, (and) you know what that means" as the standard introduction for episodes of AEW Dynamite, as further tribute to Huber.
+As Huber was a prominent figure for AEW during its time at Daily's Place in Jacksonville, Florida during the COVID-19 pandemic and with AEW's return to the venue in January 2024 for the two-part Homecoming special, AEW again paid tribute to Huber, airing a video package during the event and had three multi-person tag team matches with current and former members of The Dark Order.

-During the show, Pro Wrestling Tees' Shop AEW store released a T-shirt in memory of Lee with all proceeds benefiting The Huber Family.
+During the tribute show, Pro Wrestling Tees' Shop AEW store released a T-shirt in memory of Lee with all proceeds benefiting The Huber Family.
 In less than two hours, it set a new record for most shirts sold within 24 hours, breaking Sting's previous record.
 In just under four hours, it became the highest selling T-shirt of 2020, breaking Orange Cassidy's previous record.

 Night 1 of New Japan Pro-Wrestling's Wrestle Kingdom 15 started with commentator Kevin Kelly saying "it's January 4th, you know what that means" and dedicating the broadcast to Lee.
 In March 2021, wrestling journalist Dave Meltzer presented the Shad Gaspard/Jon Huber Memorial Award, named after Huber and fellow wrestler Shad Gaspard, who died in May 2020 while saving his young son from drowning, which is dedicated to people involved in professional wrestling who make positive contributions to society.